caiks/WBOT02/README.md

 Initial random model - cf 202302170645 view_fractions for 52 versus 61.

 Experiment with sizes, scales, valencies and thresholds.

+Could experiment with higher valency, eg 20-valent.
+But would need threshold and xmax > 400.
+Probably would require a threshold of 800 or 1600.

 Balanced valency.
 Perhaps we should also consider deviation and normalise such that the extreme values have a reasonable quantile.
 The problem is that many images are going to be multi-modal, so the normal distribution would be unrepresentative.
 Would we use balanced in the underlying of a two level model?
 Might also wish to standardise the deviation.